-Note: You cannot delete any of the preprogrammed waypoints.

-- 1 Press the Menu Select button directly below Optn. - 2 or to Waypoints and press the Menu Select button directly below Sel.
-The display shows a list of waypoints.
+- You cannot delete any of the preprogrammed waypoints. - 1 Press the Menu Select button directly below Optn.

-4 or to Delete All and press the Menu Select button directly below Sel.
-The display shows Delete All saved waypnts Confirm?.

-5 Press the Menu Select button directly below Yes to delete all waypoints or press the Menu Select button directly below No to return to the Waypoints main screen.
+- 4 ▲ or to Delete All and press the Menu Select button directly below Sel.
+The display shows Delete All saved wayputs Confirm?. - 5 Press the Menu Select button directly below Yes to delete all waypoints or press the Menu Select button directly below No to return to the Waypoints main screen.

-The display shows All saved waypnts deleted.
+The display shows All saved wayputs deleted.